 The Art Gallery & Museum of Children’s Art was opened in 1999 as a place dedicated to the youngest.
 It has a collection of drawings and other forms of expression such as thoughts, poems, photographs, etc. Peace is the central theme, and there’s also an Experimental Educational Laboratory.

 Excursions and Orienteering in the wood of Smerillo

 As I said, Smerillo is perfect for nature lovers and walkers.

 There are different accessible itineraries, from the simplest tracks that do not require much effort to the more difficult ones.
-Some of them lead to country roads and sunny meadows, others to the thick wood of Smerillo, a protected flora area of Le Marche along the western slopes of Falcone Mount which reaches an altitude of almost 900 meters.
+Some of them lead to country roads and sunny meadows, others to the thick wood of Smerillo, a protected flora area of Le Marche along the western slopes of Falcone Mount, which reaches an altitude of almost 900 meters.
 There you can find springs, even of warm and sulfurous water, which gather in lovely ponds.
 It is definitely the perfect place for orienteering, a sport that is also a game, where compass, map, and good spirit of observation are needed!
-In Smerillo there is the CEA, an Environmental Education Center that provides the material for this type of experience and also has a vast space for teaching activities.
+In Smerillo, there is the CEA, an Environmental Education Center that provides the material for this type of experience and has a vast space for teaching activities.

 Fessa di Smerillo

-The culinary tradition is typical of the area of Fermo, charachterised by genuine products and rich dishes!
+The culinary tradition is typical of the area of Fermo, characterized by genuine products and rich dishes!
 You can start with handmade pasta like vincisgrassi and then continue with fried meat coated with breadcrumbs and ascolana olives.
 Make sure you do not miss the ciauscolo, the cheese caciotta del fermano and a glass of cooked wine (vino cotto).